popkova-a/ADA-data-story-2021/README.md

-# "Influence network" hidden in Quotebank
+# Influence network hidden in Quotebank

----
-layout: default
-title: Introduction
-nav_order: 1
----

 ###    We are "Pandas & Brown Bears" and we introduce our ADA data story.
 ## Abstract: